edsml-b7e20b2b/TicTacToe_minimax/test.md

 To perform a simulation, follow these steps:

-1. Initialize a spin lattice using the Spins class.
+1. Initialise a spin lattice using the Spins class.
-2. Randomize the spins or set an initial spin configuration.
+2. Randomise the spins or set an initial spin configuration.
-3. Visualize the spin lattice if desired.
+3. Visualise the spin lattice if desired.
-4. Initialize the Driver class.
+4. Initialise the Driver class.
 5. Drive the system using the Metropolis Monte Carlo algorithm.

 For detailed usage instructions and code examples, refer to the Examples section.